-Delicious mini fruit tarts made with a buttery shortbread crust, creamy vanilla custard and topped with fresh fruit.
-The perfect bite-sized sweet treat for spring and summer!
+Delicious mini fruit tarts made with a buttery shortbread cookie crust, creamy vanilla custard and fresh fruit.
+The perfect bite-sized easy dessert for spring and summer!

 Tips for the Best Mini Fruit Tarts